 Have writer’s block on topics?
 AnswerThePublic is a helpful resource for pulling questions that searcher’s make on Bing and Google.

-At Fourandhalf, we help property managers with all facets of the blog creation process, we write the blogs, optimize them for SEO, publish it on your website and promote it on your social media pages.
-All you have to do is film the videos and send it to us.
+At Fourandhalf, we help property management companies with all facets of the blog creation process, we write the blogs, optimize them for SEO, publish it on your website and promote it on your social media pages.
 If you need help with any part of this process, give us a call and we’d be happy to answer any questions you have about this, or about marketing your property management company in general.